 Learners need to ensure that they show all working out, this is especially crucial for tasks with several marks.
 If they initially make an error, marks may still be awarded for part answers and also may be awarded for follow through to a correct answer from their working, even with an incorrect final response.
 In some task the incorrect final response may also be awarded a mark.
-There were several assessments seen where learners had not indicated any working out and had final incorrect answers so could not be awarded any part marks.
+Examples have regularly been seen in assessments where the learners had not indicated any working out with final incorrect answers so could not be awarded any part marks.
 On some occasions learners have lost all the marks for a task where an incorrect answer has been given without any supporting working.

 In addition learners also need to ensure that they indicate if their values include indices to indicate whether a measurement is a volume or an area, as this is often an area where marks may not be awarded.
 In some cases learners had indicated only a correct answer with no working but some tasks require the working to be shown for full marks to be awarded correct.
 This may have been as a result of the learner completing their working out on a paper but learners need to be encouraged to transfer any such working out to the onscreen assessment as there is a risk they may not receive any marks for such tasks.
 In some cases this lack of working out made the difference for the learner between achieving and not achieving so it is crucial that centres advise learners of the importance of this.

 Errors at the initial stages of tasks are regularly seen and may be the result of learners not ensuring that they have read the task instructions fully.
+In addition some learners have not given the required final answer as asked for in the question. e.g., giving a fraction as an answer, when the task asks for a percentage or decimal.

 Learners should be guided to read questions more than once and in the case of paper based assessments can be encouraged to underline or highlight key information essential to the tasks.